 Google Drive – I use these spreadsheets for everything- the budget, my exercise routine, financial goals- and I love being able to access and edit them from my phone as well as the computer.
 We never use cash so it’s easy to manually track all our spending by entering everything into a spreadsheet, and categorizing said spending so I know just what we spend every month on gas, groceries, travel, etc.

 Mint – I don’t personally care for the budgeting feature of Mint, but I use this to quickly assess our situation, and to see if any credit cards have balances that need paid off.
 I like being able to see all our accounts at once.

-USAA – Checking and savings accounts, my Roth IRA, auto and renters insurance.
-0.01% and 0.05%, respectively.
-We each have a checking account we use for our allowances, and we keep the savings open just for extra allowance money.
-I’ve had my Roth with USAA over a decade and have always had a great relationship with the bank.
-Their insurance is consistently the cheapest, they offer free financial advisors, and free ATM withdrawals.
+USAA – Checking and savings accounts, auto and renters insurance.
+We each have an allowance checking account and keep the savings open just for extra allowance money.
+While their interest rates pale in comparison, their insurance is consistently the cheapest and they offer free worldwide ATM withdrawals.

-Vanguard – Greg’s Roth IRA, index funds.
+Vanguard – Both our Roth and Traditional IRAs, and all our taxable investments.
 It seems every financial advisor on the planet loves to recommend Vanguard for their low-cost investing opportunities.
 Those low fees allow more money to stay in our accounts, rather than in some fund manager’s pocket, and over time can compound into mega dough.
-Their site is easy to use, and I’ve always had a positive experience when dealing with customer service.
+Don’t believe me?
+Ask Mr. Buffett.
+Their site is easy to use, and I’ve always received great help from customer service.
 We use these accounts to save for both real and early retirement.